Claire Janowski

-Claire Janowski is an American politician and the current Democratic candidate for mayor in Vernon, Connecticut.
+Claire L. Janowski is an American politician who served as a member of the Connecticut House of Representatives for the 56th district from 2001 to 2017.

+Education

+Janowski earned an associate degree in accounting from Manchester Community College and a Bachelor of Science in psychology from Trinity College.

+Career

 Janowski began her political career at the local level in Vernon.
 She was active in the parent-teacher organization as well as the Little League Auxiliary before serving seven years each on the planning and zoning commission and the town council.
-Janowski contested her first legislative election in 2000, and was seated to the Connecticut House of Representatives in January 2001.
-She did not stand in the 2016 elections, and stepped down after sixteen years in office.
+Outside of politics, Janowski worked as a pension specialist for Aetna.
+She contested her first legislative election in 2000, and was seated to the Connecticut House of Representatives in January 2001.
+She did not stand in the 2016 elections, and left office in 2017.